Prices and information updated 09/2024

 Let me bust some myths that I read about Niagara Falls.

-Don’t buy a passport FOR Niagara Falls.
-The view is beautiful from the US side, and if you want to see the Falls from Canada’s view, just ride the Maid of the Mist.
-If you have a passport already and want to see it from that angle, then cool!
-Do it!
-Again, just don’t buy a passport JUST for Niagara.
+The observation deck has great views, the trails have great views, and the Maid of the Mist has the best view.
+So don’t buy a passport FOR Niagara Falls.
+The view of the falls is beautiful from the US side, and if you want to see the Falls from Canada’s view, just ride the Maid of the Mist.

 You don’t need a change of clothes for Niagara Falls.

 The rides are not that cold.
-I read many blogs that said “bring a jacket!
+I read many blogs that said, “Bring a jacket!
 It’s so cold near the falls!”.
-I went in August and it was so hot.
-Dress for the weather outside, and you’ll be fine.
+I went in August, and it was so hot.
+Dress for the weather outside in general, and you’ll be fine.

 Madison of This Blue Dress at Niagara Falls